 Postmark Now with Multiple Recipients Support

 You might have been one of the “lucky” few that tried to pass a comma separated list of email in the To field of a Postmark message just to get back the “Multiple recipients not supported” error.
-Or maybe you are one of the guys that have been wondering “How come they don’t support Cc?”
+Or maybe you are one of the guys that have been wondering “How come they don’t support Cc or Bcc?”
 We have been reluctant to add that feature because of two reasons:

 - It seemed to us it was not a typical usage scenario for transactional email, so it was a safe choice to delay implementing it.

 - It was hard to implement.
 Apart from having to parse the almost free-form format of email addresses that mail servers accepted, we had to deal with finding out exactly which recipient triggered a bounce or a spam complaint.

 We wanted to solve this problem anyway because the alternative for customers is pretty bad.
 To send an email to three recipients, you’d have to generate three Postmark messages.
 That means three HTTP requests to our service.
 I wouldn’t do that in a web request handler in my web app because it would degrade the user experience.
 The alternative is to queue a background job and process it asynchronously... which adds a lot of complexity to a seemingly simple task.
 That is why we just went ahead and added the feature.
 You can now pass multiple addresses in the To field and optionally include a Cc field and/or Bcc field with one or more additional recipients.